cfinn8822/post-install-config/README.md

  - Click on the "Users" tab.
  - Click on "Add User".
- - Create an Email Address and Full Name for this user( this example uses karen@osticket.com / Karen Karen ).
+ - Create an Email Address and Full Name for this user for this example i am using (karen@osticket.com / Karen Karen).
  - Click "Add User".

 <img src="https://i.imgur.com/PtJfzjT.png.png" height="60%" width="60%" alt="Disk Sanitization Steps"/>

 <img src="https://i.imgur.com/5ZXl6oc.png.png" height="60%" width="60%" alt="Disk Sanitization Steps"/>

-17)Create another user of your choice (this example uses ken@osticket.com / Ken Ken)
+17)Create another user of your choice follow steps from above (ken@osticket.com / Ken Ken)

 <img src="https://i.imgur.com/pBotAdb.png.png" height="60%" width="60%" alt="Disk Sanitization Steps"/>

-18)Admin Panel - Configuring SLA
+18)Admin Panel - Configuring "SLA's"

  - "SLA Plans or Service Level Agreements, are unlimited in osTicket.
 The purpose of the SLA Plan is to provide a length of time in which the help desk Administrator expects tickets to be closed."
  - Return to the "Admin Panel".